MeghanaNatraj/ARP-poisoning-MITM-attack/README.md

-# CS468 HW2 – Docker, Networking, and ARP Spoofing
+# Network Security HW2 – Docker, Networking, and ARP Spoofing

 This repository packages the starter environment for HW2.
 It uses Docker and docker-compose to stand up a small lab where a client repeatedly hits a Flask server and a third container performs ARP spoofing and packet capture.
 Use this README as a guide to build, run, and gather the evidence the assignment asks for.